mahlqvist/learning/02_pillars.md

 Make sure to understand the **fundemantal principals** before you go into details, because knowledge is constantly being updated but the fundametals could last throughout a career.
 So start with the basics and know your "why" before you dig deeper into a subject.

-You do not work the hardest or put in the most hours, because **efficiency trumps grit**.
-Being busy seems like a good thing in modern society, but in reality, being busy just shows lack of time management skills.
-Efficient learning is not about putting in the extra hours, it's about being smart with your time, about using the right strategies and methods and learning the right topics.
+**Efficiency trumps grit** is about being smart with your time, about using the right strategies and methods to learn the right topics.
+It's not about putting in the extra hours, or work the hardest, because being busy, which seems like a good thing in modern society, just show lack of time management skills.

 ![Four Pillars of Learning](./img/four_pillars.png)